Lydia Allen DeVilbiss

-Lydia Allen DeVilbiss (1882-1964) was an American physician, and an author on birth control and eugenics.
+Lydia Allen DeVilbiss (1882–1964) was an American physician, and author.
+She wrote on topics such as birth control, public health, and eugenics.

 Early life

-Lydia Allen DeVilbiss was born in Hoagland, Indiana, the daughter of William Fletcher DeVilbiss and Naomi Ridenour DeVilbiss.
-She earned her medical degree at the Indiana Medical College.
+Lydia Allen DeVilbiss was born in Hoagland, Indiana, one of seven children born to William Fletcher DeVilbiss and Naomi Ridenour DeVilbiss.

+She received a medical degree at the Indiana Medical College in 1907.
+She did her postgraduate school at the University of Pennsylvania.

 Career

 Public health, birth control and eugenics

 DeVilbiss was a "surgeon reserve" with the United States Public Health Service, the first woman appointed by the Surgeon General to work on child hygiene; she also wrote reports on child welfare.
 During World War I she worked on establishing quarantine guidelines and procedures for preventing sexually-transmitted disease.

 She served as medical director of the "Better Babies" Department at the magazine Woman's Home Companion.
 DeVilbiss was head of child health at the New York Board of Health, where she made public pronouncements on healthful dress (for example, "Nature knows whether you are well dressed, whether you know it or not").

-In 1915 she was appointed head of child hygiene for the Kansas State Board of Health.
+In 1915, she was appointed head of child hygiene for the Kansas State Board of Health.
 There, she created the Kansas Mother's Book, a popular publication that went through several editions.
 She also brought the Little Mothers League education program to Kansas from New York.
-She was also working for public health in Kansas during the 1918 flu pandemic, during which she recommended people refrain from handshakes to prevent spreading the virus.
+She worked in public health in Kansas during the 1918 flu pandemic, during which she recommended people refrain from handshakes to prevent spreading the virus.

-She was author of the book Birth Control: What Is It?
+She was the author of the book Birth Control: What Is It?
 (1923).
 She also lectured on the Chautauqua circuit and wrote articles on the subject for journals such as Birth Control Review Public Health Reports, and the American Journal of Obstetrics and Gynecology.
 She had a contentious professional relationship with editor and fellow birth control advocate Margaret Sanger.

-In 1928 DeVilbiss opened a maternal health clinic in Miami, Florida.
-There she advised women on family planning, and ran clinical trials on sponge-based methods of birth control; she also performed surgical sterilizations on the mothers (often black women) that she deemed too undisciplined or uneducated to manage other measures.
-She briefly worked with local African-American groups to create a branch clinic for black women in Miami, but withdrew their funding when she disagreed with their work.
-She was founder and president of the Miami Mothers Health Club.
+In 1928, DeVilbiss opened a maternal health clinic in Miami, Florida.
+There, she advised women on family planning and ran clinical trials on sponge-based methods of birth control; she also performed surgical sterilizations on the mothers (often black women) that she deemed too undisciplined or uneducated to manage other measures.

+She briefly worked with local African-American groups to create a branch clinic for black women in Miami, but withdrew funding over disagreements.
+She was the founder and president of the Miami Mothers Health Club.

-In 1944, DeVilbiss was credited with suggesting educational booklets for pregnant military wives during World War II.
-In 1959, DeVilbiss wrote an article for the American Mercury magazine arguing for premarital blood tests to prevent the genetic transmission of sickle cell anemia, and discouraging the use of black donors' blood in white patients.
+In 1944, she was credited with suggesting educational booklets for pregnant military wives during World War II.
+In 1959, she wrote an article for the American Mercury magazine arguing for premarital blood tests to prevent the genetic transmission of sickle cell anemia, and discouraging the use of black donors' blood in white patients.